For Book Clubs

-Erika Dreifus would be delighted to connect with your book club by phone or via Skype.
+Erika Dreifus would be delighted to connect with your book club by phone, Skype, or Zoom.
 If your group has six or more participants, you may sign up to have Erika join your discussion of Quiet Americans.

 To sign up, please contact Erika via this website, with the words “Book Club” in your subject line.
-In your message, please indicate: 1) the number of people in your group; 2) the phone number and/or Skype address at the location where your group will meet and 3) the city/state where the discussion will take place.
+In your message, please indicate: 1) the number of people in your group and 2) the location/time zone where the discussion will take place.

-Please also give three potential dates and times when Erika might join your discussion (please specify the time zone).
+Please also give three potential dates and times when Erika might join your discussion (again, please specify the time zone).
 Erika will do her best to honor your first-choice selection.

-Please plan to have your group discuss the book first; Erika will join your discussion for 20 minutes to answer your questions.
-Please keep this in mind when you list the time(s) you’d like her to call in–the times that you suggest should correspond to when you would like her to call in, not the initial meeting-time for the group.
+Please plan to have your group discuss the book first; Erika will join your discussion for 30 minutes to answer your questions.
+Please keep this in mind when you list the time(s) you’d like her to call/join in–the times that you suggest should correspond to when you would like her to call in, not the initial meeting-time for the group.

 Whether you’ll be inviting Erika to join you or not, here are some questions that you may find helpful in guiding your group’s discussion of Quiet Americans.